Protests against Samsung: Agreement between Samsung and protesters (2018)

 In October 2018, the binding mediation process yielded a signed agreement between Samsung and Banolim.
 The President and CEO of Samsung Device Solutions issued a public apology in which he conceded that Samsung had not properly protected its workers against health risks and that the company had not responded to the issues in a timely enough manner.

 Under the agreement, Samsung committed to pay 150 million won to each of its current and former workers upon the condition that they are found to have illnesses due to work-related exposure to dangerous substances.
 The agreement also extends to contractors employed by Samsung and those who suffered miscarriages.
 All current and former employees and contractors that have worked in Samsung's semiconductor fabrication facilities since 1984 are eligible to apply for compensation under the agreement and Samsung has committed to compensating all the impacted parties by 2028.

 In response to the apology, Hwang Sang-ki stated, "No apology would be enough given the deception and humiliation we experienced from Samsung over the past 11 years, the pain of losing loved ones," but indicated he was pleased at the successful effort to procure adequate compensation.

+National Samsung Electronics Union Strike (2024)

+The National Samsung Electronics Union asked all of its members to take a PTO day on June 7, 2024, in the first-ever labor strike at the Samsung conglomerate in its 55-year history.
+Industry experts predict that a full-scale strike would have wide-reaching economic impacts and global supply-chain issues.
+Union representatives cited Samsung's "disregard for workers" as the primary reason for the strike.
+The union then announced a three-day strike from July 8–10, 2024.
+The union called for greater transparency in Samsung's performance-based bonus system and for an extra day of annual leave.
+On the third day of the strike, the union announced that the strike would continue indefinitely, accusing Samsung management of refusing to negotiate with its demands.
+The strike ended on August 1, 2024, under institutional pressure and falling numbers, though the union said it intended to continue fighting for its demands with other tactics.